Q: Why do Muslims believe that Jesus did not die on the cross?

 He had interactions with Christians of the time, the People Of The Book.
 Christians have always believed that Jesus Christ was crucified, died and resurrected again.
 There was no Biblical teaching that said Jesus did not die on the cross.
 This is the very foundation of their faith and signified redemption and salvation.

 Muhammad would have known their beliefs.
 However, in all that time of his prophethood, he never said one word to deny the crucifixion.
 Why?
 Because there was not one word of revelation on this matter!

-Q: In all of the earlier revelations to Muhammad in Mecca, were there any verses that spoke about Jesus’ death?
+Question: In all of the earlier revelations to Muhammad in Mecca, were there any verses that mentioned Jesus’ and his death?